Weaver, Alabama: Education

 The public schools in Weaver are run by Calhoun County Schools.
 Weaver High School's sports teams, the Bearcats, compete in Class 3A of the Alabama High School Athletic Association (AHSAA).

 Weaver High School has served as a cornerstone and community center for Weaver, Alabama since 1968.
 The school holds various AHSAA records but none as dominating as the 221 consecutive boys wrestling dual-meet wins.
+Weaver wrestler Michael Sutton was the first high school wrestler to win 6 consecutive individual state championships (1999-2004).
 A 27th individual state title was won by Christian Cortez, making him the fourth ASHAA state champion under Andy Fulmer.
 Others to receive state titles within the Fulmer era are Jake Taylor, Daren Allison and DeAnthony Smith.
+As of 2024, Weaver has won 12 Traditional Wresting State championships and one State Duels Championship Class 1A-4A including 4x back to back in 1996-1999 and 2001-2004 and currently a 3x back to back 2021–Present.